Llenar70/allye-doc/course/case_study_3_causal_forests.md

 Relying only on the average effect can be misleading.
 A strategy that is a huge success for one segment could be a complete failure for another.
 The average would just show a mediocre result, potentially leading you to abandon a great, targeted idea.
 This is the challenge of **heterogeneous effects**.

 This is where **Causal Forest** comes in.
-It's a machine learning method that moves beyond averages to estimate the **Individual Treatment Effect (ITE)**—the causal effect of a treatment on each individual user.
+It's a machine learning method that moves beyond averages to estimate the **Conditional Average Treatment Effect (CATE)**—the expected causal effect conditional on user features.
+In practice, we interpret this as the best available individualized effect (an approximation to the ITE) for each user.
 It helps you answer the crucial question: *"Who does my feature work for?"*

 ### How Does It Work Intuitively?